TheArturthur/CoppermindScraper/Cosmere/Misting.md

 ## Types of Allomancers
   Mistborn in action
 >“*Never try to burn a metal that isn't one of the ten.
 I warned you that impure metals and alloys can make you sick.
 Well, if you try to burn a metal that isn't Allomantically sound at all, it could be deadly.*”
-\-Kelsier to Vin[27]
+\-Kelsier to Vin[33]

 Allomancers are categorized based on if they can burn a single metal, **Misting**, or if they can burn all metals, **Mistborn**.
 Other [[Invested Art\|Invested Arts]], such as Hemalurgy, is the only known way to access a combination powers that falls outside of this categorization's structure.
 Each type of Misting is given a particular name depending on their ability, such as Lurcher, Coinshot, or Soother.
 An Allomancer's lineage does not usually play a factor in which kind of Misting they are.
+There are several potent lineages, such as that of [[House Tekiel\|House Tekiel]], that produce more Allomancers and have a larger chance at being a Mistborn.

 ### Power Dilution
 Throughout the ages, the strength of an Allomancer has slowly decreased, weakening a bit with each generation.
 This dilution of power eventually caps and cannot decrease any further; there was no apparent power dilution between Era 1 and Era 2, and it was confirmed that the dilution has completely capped by [[/wiki/Mistborn (series)#Era 3]].
-People who use [[Lerasium\|lerasium]] can gain the strength of ancient, powerful Allomancers.
+People who use [[Lerasium\|lerasium]] can regain the strength of ancient, powerful Allomancers.

 ### Twinborn and Compounders
 After the [[Final Empire\|Final Empire]], Terris and those of noble descent began to interbreed, so it became possible for their descendants to have one Allomantic ability and one [[Feruchemy\|Feruchemical]] ability.
 People with such powers were called **[[Twinborn\|Twinborn]]**.
 Like Mistings, Twinborn are each given a name depending on their specific combination of abilities.
 The interaction between the two abilities creates a new, secondary effect, known as a [[Resonance\|Resonance]].